nvsthinh/AI_Pytorch/supervised_learning/deep_learning/cnn/mobilenet/README.md

 ### 2.1.
 Files
 - `mobilenetv1.py`: Contains the PyTorch implementation of MobileNetV1.
 - `mobilenetv2.py`: Contains the PyTorch implementation of MobileNetV2.
 - `notebook/MobileNetV1_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the MobileNetV1 implementation with detailed explanations and visualizations.
-(Not yet implement)
-- `notebook/MobileNetV2_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the MobileNetV2 implementation with detailed explanations and visualizations.(Not yet implement)
+- `notebook/MobileNetV2_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the MobileNetV2 implementation with detailed explanations and visualizations.

 ## 3. How to Use
 ### 3.1.
 Running the Code